getodk/docs/README.md

 ### Cloning the repo

-After that, you need to clone this repo and make sure all the requirements are installed:
+After that, you need to clone the docs repo and make sure all the requirements are installed:

 ```bash
 $ git clone https://github.com/opendatakit/docs.git